9 Attributes for Customer Centric B2B Website Design [Examples]

 9. Be A Resource and A Guide

 Throughout the web design process, consider how you can best serve your customers.
-As with the Frequently Asked Questions help with some content, the persona establishes problems and solutions, how can you be a resource.
+While the Frequently Asked Questions help with some content and defining the persona establishes problems and solutions, you still need to position your site as a resource.

 How can you get your customers to return to your website?

-An effective website will help your customers not only make a decision but also help them do their jobs better, faster, more efficiently.
+An effective website will help your customers not only make a decision but also help them do their jobs better, faster and more efficiently.

-Consider also how it can help your own internal processes.
+Consider, also, how establishing your website as a guide can help your own internal processes.